matthew-james-brewer/concertc/README.md

 concertc is a program that converts a new kind of music file to a lilypond file (can be converted to sheet music).

+## installation

+To install concertc, you'll need cmake.
+Run: `mkdir build; cmake -B build; cmake --build build; cmake --install build` and then you will be able to use the concertc command.

 ## usage

 `concertc src.concert dest.ly (C|Bb|Eb|F) {pitch offset} (treble|bass)`